-Waterfalls: Where else can you walk behind a waterfall?
+Where else can you walk behind a waterfall?
 Check out the famous South Falls and see what a 177-foot curtain of water looks like from behind.
 It’s part of the Trail of Ten Falls, a spectacular, nationally recognized hiking trail that weaves through a dense forested landscape.
 The trail passes a series of breathtaking waterfalls along a rocky canyon, and descends to a winding creek at the forest floor.
 This 7.2 mile loop is considered to be a moderate hike, with an overall elevation change of 800 feet.
 Several connecting trails with separate access points make shorter routes.
 For everyone’s safety— absolutely no pets allowed on the Canyon Trail.
 Pets on leash are allowed on all other trails.
 New Trail: The North Rim Trail opened in July 2023.
 The one-mile trail is highly accessible with a width of 6 or more feet of compacted surface.
 The trail includes a viewpoint of the North Falls.
 Visitors can access the trail from the new North Canyon Trailhead and day-use area and the North Falls Trailhead and parking area.

-Daytime activities: The South Falls Day-use area has spacious lawns, barbecue stands, picnic shelters, tables, a playground, horseshoe pits, an off lead area for dogs, and a charming creek.
+The South Falls day-use area has spacious lawns, barbecue stands, picnic shelters, tables, a playground, horseshoe pits, an off-leash area for dogs, and a charming creek.
 Ever since the opening day in 1933, visitors have been using these grounds for potlucks, family reunions and weddings.

-Overnight: The main campground has tent sites, RV spots and cabins.
+The main campground has tent sites, RV spots and cabins.
 Bring your horse and stay in the horse campground.
-If you need an area for many people, the park also has group tent and RV camps, and the historic Youth Camp for up to 250 campers.

 The Trail of Ten Falls is a designated National Recreation Trail, and lures photographers, hikers and waterfall enthusiasts alike.
 Listed as a moderate hike with 800 feet elevation variation, sturdy shoes and a camera are encouraged.
-Each of the three trailheads leading into the canyon starts atop of an over one hundred foot waterfall.
-The decent into the pristine canyon begins within the canopy of towering Douglas Firs, as it meanders down to the undergrowth of ferns into the heart of the canyon, meeting up with the winding creek.
-Whether you are up for the full seven mile trek or a shortened journey, the Trail of 10 Falls is and enjoyable and beautiful hike as you as explore from one falls to the next.
+Each of the three trailheads leading into the canyon starts atop an over 100-foot waterfall.
+The descent into the pristine canyon begins within the canopy of towering Douglas Firs; as it meanders down to the undergrowth of ferns into the heart of the canyon, meeting up with the winding creek.
+Whether you are up for the full seven mile trek or a shortened journey, the Trail of Ten Falls is an enjoyable and beautiful hike as you as explore from one falls to the next.

-The full Trail of 10 Falls consits of Canyon Trail and Rim Trail, for a 7 mile loop.
-Parking for these trail heads are South Falls and North Falls.
-Day Use parking passes may be purchased at both locations.
+The full Trail of Ten Falls consists of Canyon Trail and Rim Trail, for a 7.2 mile loop.
+Parking for these trail heads are at South Falls and North Falls.
+Day-use parking passes may be purchased at both locations.
 Entry to the Canyon Trail can also be accessed via the Maple Ridge, Winter and North Group Twin Falls trail.

-There are four water falls that you are able to walk behind.
+There are four waterfalls that you are able to walk behind.
 South Falls is the famous one, though Lower South, North and Middle North all have an amphitheater that provides enough room for a trail.
 The water of Silver Creek flows over a thick basalt lava flow that is resting on softer, older rock.
-As the water loses elevation this softer layer beneath erodes and created a natural pathway.
+As the water loses elevation this softer layer beneath has eroded and created a natural pathway.

 There are no restrooms available on any of the trails in Silver Falls.
 Please use the restrooms provided at these parking lots.

-The campground and cabin loop also has flush restroms availible to campers only.
+The campground and cabin loop also have flush restrooms available to campers only.

 Oregon Parks are committed to clean facilities and public health; however, please remember facilities are only as clean as the last person who used them.

-Thank you for your interest as we look forward to hearing from you.
+Thank you for your interest and we look forward to hearing from you.

 Our main office phone number is 503.873.8681 ex24.
-We are open Monday- Friday 8:00am to 4:30pm.
-Though we can’t make reservations on this line, we can assist with most questions involving flora & fauna, directions, camping, trails and general frequently asked questions.
+We are open Monday- Friday 8:30am to 4:30pm.
+Though we can’t make reservations on this line, we can assist with most questions involving directions, camping, trails and general frequently asked questions.

-Gates at South Falls Day Use will be locked before and after the following times:
+Gates at South Falls & North Canyon Day Use will be locked before and after the following times:

 November- January: 8:00am- 5:00pm